Narayana108/awesome-privacy/README.md

 # Storage
 - [Sia](https://sia.tech/get-started) - Decentrilesed
 - [SpiderOak](https://spideroak.com/) - Highly recommended
-- [Mega](https://mega.nz/) - Not highly recommended but still better that Dropbox,googledrive,onedrive, etc.
+- [Mega](https://mega.nz/) - Not highly recommended but still better than Dropbox,googledrive,onedrive, etc.

 # VPN
 >You want to use a VPN, always!
 >And also as always, you can not trust VPN providers, but I trust Internet service
->provicers (ISPs), like Vodacom, MTN, Telkom, ..., even less.
+>provicers (ISPs), like Vodacom, MTN, Telkom, etc, even less.
 >But back to "always".
 If your VPN is offline all of your traffic should not make
 >it through.
 There are ways of doing this.
 I mainly use SOCKS5 proxies.
 >It works like this.
 If your VPN is online it also provides a SOCKS5 proxy on a